MarvNC/yomitan-dictionaries/readme.md

 #### Other Chinese Dictionaries

-Not sure who made these, but some dictionaries available on this [Google Drive](https://drive.google.com/drive/folders/14OiowSI28LcP_rtGVuis7Sy8Kt_yqsiI).
+Not sure who made these, but some miscellaneous Chinese Yomichan dictionaries available on this [Google Drive](https://drive.google.com/drive/folders/14OiowSI28LcP_rtGVuis7Sy8Kt_yqsiI).
 Includes:

 - 萌典.pinyin
 - 萌典